Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

-When asked about barriers to engagement, lack of time was overwhelmingly the most popular response ($52\%$).
+Respondents were also asked about general motivations for engaging in EPO and any factors which deter their engagement.
+Figure~\ref{fig:Fig3} presents the distribution of responses for motivating factors (Q15).
+The most popular motivating factor for participating in EPO is the desire to educate the general public (80\%); this is closely followed by respondents engaging in EPO because they find it personally enjoyable (73\%).
+When asked about barriers to engagement (Q16), lack of time was overwhelmingly the most popular response (52\%).
 We note that in this survey item, there was no distinction made between time spent at work or personal time, or any conflict between spending time on EPO and research.
 Funding was also indicated to be an issue, as 19\% of respondents indicated they ``are not funded to do EPO.''
-Additionally, respondents indicated that they felt they lacked the skills and/or training to engage in EPO activities ($16\%$).
-A subset of respondents noted that cultural ($3\%$) and language ($6\%$) barriers prohibited their involvement in EPO activities.
+Additionally, 16\% of respondents indicated that they felt they lacked the skills and/or training to engage in EPO activities.

-Issues with program logistics were another barrier to engagement.
-In a free-response option, several respondents reported that they did not want to participate in the organization or administration of activities and/or that they were not aware of current opportunities for engagement.
-The desire for an ``EPO specialist'' to facilitate scientists' EPO engagement was prominent amongst those who reported barriers.

-We concluded this portion of the survey by asking scientists about factors which might encourage increased participation in EPO activities.
-Results are displayed in Figure~\ref{fig:incentives}.
-Three important themes emerged from the responses.
-The first is a response to the previously discussed barrier of lack of time.
-Many respondents indicated they would be more inclined to participate in EPO if they felt they could allocate more time during the work week ($53\%$) and if EPO were listed as an explicit component of their job descriptions ($46\%$).
-In addition, the desire for changes in the cultural value of EPO within the astronomy community was evident.
-Respondents indicated that they would feel more inclined to participate in EPO if doing so would help with career development ($26\%$), if doing so were encouraged by supervisors/managers ($34\%$), and if doing so were more highly regarded among peers ($39\%$).
-These responses suggest that amongst $\gtrsim30\%$ of respondents there exists a perception that 1) EPO does not positively contribute towards successful careers in academia, and 2) there is a perceived stigma surrounding participation in EPO in academic culture, at least in the context of physics and astronomy.
+We concluded this portion of the survey by asking researchers about factors which might encourage increased participation in EPO activities (Q17).
+Results are displayed in Figure~\ref{fig:Fig4}.
+The most frequent response was related to the previously discussed barrier of lack of time: 53\% of respondents noted that they would be more inclined to participate in EPO activities if they could allocate more time during the work week.
+Forty-six percent of respondents indicated that they would be more inclined to engage if EPO were listed as an explicit component of their job descriptions, and 39\% responded that their participation would perhaps increase if EPO were more highly regarded among their peers.